MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/8-deepdive-score-new-data.md

 ## Display scores in a histogram

-After the new table has been created, you can compute and display a histogram of the 10,000 predicted scores.
+After the new table has been created, compute and display a histogram of the 10,000 predicted scores.
 Computation is faster if you specify the low and high values, so get those from the database and add them to your working data.

 1. Create a new data source, `sqlMinMax`, that queries the database to get the low and high values.